mnaberez/f2mc8dump/README.md

 run for a couple minutes so the entire memory space is dumped several times.
 Save the capture to a file.

-Use the Python script under the `software/` directory to individual ROM images from the logic analyzer capture.
+Use the Python script under the `host/` directory to split individual ROM images from the logic analyzer capture.

 ## Author